12 Years Ago: Tim McGraw Hits No. 1 With ‘Real Good Man’

-Eleven years ago today (Oct.
-11), Tim McGraw had one good reason to celebrate.
-His latest hit, ‘Real Good Man,’ soared to the top of the charts, making it his 17th No. 1.
+Twelve years ago today (Oct.
+11), Tim McGraw had one good reason to celebrate: His latest single, “Real Good Man,” had soared to the top of the charts, becoming his 17th No. 1 song.

 Thankfully for the Louisiana native, the hits keep on coming.
-The follow-up to ‘Real Good Man,’ ‘Watch the Wind Blow By,’ also went to No. 1, and McGraw has shown that he clearly knows how to pick a hit: He has a total of 34 No. 1 songs.
+The follow-up to “Real Good Man,” “Watch the Wind Blow By,” also went to No. 1, and McGraw has shown that he clearly knows how to pick a hit.

 “I just try to go in and find the best songs I can find, songs I really like, and try to let the music and the songs take you where they take you,” McGraw explains to The Boot.
 “Ultimately, as an artist, you have to go in and cut songs you like and make them sound the way you want them to sound, and hopefully the people will like it.”